 - EU/EEA citizens: Free movement, just register after 90 days

-Budapest offers world-class culture at Eastern European prices.
-The city straddles the Danube with thermal baths, ruin bars, and a vibrant startup ecosystem.
+Budapest gives you world-class culture at Eastern European prices.
+The city sits across both banks of the Danube with thermal baths, ruin bars, and a real startup scene.

 | 1-bedroom rent (city center) | €700 - €1,000/month |